stonepros/stone/doc/rados/operations/add-or-rm-osds.rst

 ======================

 When you want to reduce the size of a cluster or replace hardware, you may remove an OSD at runtime.
-With Ceph, an OSD is generally one Ceph ``ceph-osd`` daemon for one storage drive within a host machine.
-If your host has multiple storage drives, you may need to remove one ``ceph-osd`` daemon for each drive.
+With Stone, an OSD is generally one Stone ``stone-osd`` daemon for one storage drive within a host machine.
+If your host has multiple storage drives, you may need to remove one ``stone-osd`` daemon for each drive.
 Generally, it's a good idea to check the capacity of your cluster to see if you are reaching the upper end of its capacity.
 Ensure that when you remove an OSD that your cluster is not at its ``near full`` ratio.